jetbrains-academy/rustlings-course/Understanding Ownership/Move Semantics/References and Borrowing/task.md

 ### Mutable References

-We can fix the error in the code from Listing 4-6 with just a small tweak:
+We can fix the error in the code from the snippet above with just a small tweak:

 ```rust
     fn main() {